-Everything About iOS 16 iCloud Shared Photo Library
+Everything About iOS 17/16 iCloud Shared Photo Library

-iCloud Shared Photo Library comes with iOS 16.
+iCloud Shared Photo Library comes with iOS 16/17.
 Read this guide for all the details on how to use this new feature to share iCloud Photo Library with family.

-By Lena / Updated on June 9, 2023
+By May / Updated on February 27, 2024

 Share this: instagram reddit

-At this year's WWDC, Apple introduced a new feature called iCloud Shared Photo Library, which is designed to help you share iCloud photo library with family or close friends.
+At this year's WWDC, Apple introduced a new feature called iCloud Shared Photo Library, which is designed to help you share your iCloud photo library with family or close friends.
 Each member of the group can contribute to the shared photo library, that’s to say, it’s a new place to store photos and videos captured by family members.
 While it seems to make sharing photos on an iPhone or iPad much easier, there are some potential pitfalls.
-Just keep reading to learn all details about iCloud Shared Photo Library in iOS 16.
+Just keep reading to learn all the details about iCloud Shared Photo Library in iOS 16/17.

 iOS 16 iCloud Shared Photo Library

-iOS 16 iCloud Shared Photo Library is designed to easily share iCloud photo library with another Apple ID.
+iOS 16/17 iCloud Shared Photo Library is designed to easily share the iCloud photo library with another Apple ID.
 It is a separate iCloud library where up to six members can collaborate on, contribute to, and enjoy.
 Each member has equal access to add, favorite, edit, and delete all shared photos.

 You are allowed to share all existing photos or photos from a specific start date.
 In addition, you can choose to share photos that have specific people.
 Of course, you can move selected photos to iCloud Shared Photo Library at any time.

-You can choose to upload photos to Shared Photo Library automatically using the new toggle in Camera app.
+You can choose to upload photos to Shared Photo Library automatically using the new toggle in the Camera app.
 In addition, when users take a photo and members are nearby, they can get the photo immediately.
 That’s to say, once set up, you can easily get all the photos your family has taken about the trip without having to spend time sharing the photos.

 The iCloud Shared Photo Library will show up in Memories and Featured Photos.
 Every member can easily access the library and relive complete family moments.